 INTERSECTION (TE WHANGANUI-A-TARA)

-INTERSECTION (TE WHANGANUI-A-TARA) is a site-specific public work that resituates historical photographic images detailing street life of a significant urban location in the city of Wellington (New Zealand) back into the contemporary site.
-The images—spanning over one hundred years—are sourced from local and national archives.
-These archival images of the site are superimposed digitally and then re-inserted in the present-day site in the form of a reflective cube.
-The reflective nature of the cube acts as a type of mirror that simultaneously reflects the present day activities of the site over photographs of the site’s historical past.
-The original site—Te Whanganui-A-Tara— was a key indigenous Maori point of arrival into the city which today has been paved over and erased.
-The work uses the visual void of a black cube to mark this place of historical erasure in an attempt to reinstate it.
+INTERSECTION (TE WHANGANUI-A-TARA) is a site-specific public artwork that resituates historical photographic images of Wellington (New Zealand) back into their contemporary sites.
+The images—spanning over one hundred years—are sourced from various local and national archives.
+They are then digitally combined and resituated in the present-day site in the form of a glass cube whose highly reflective surfaces functions as a type of mirror that simultaneously reflects the present activities of the site over photographs of the site’s historical past.
+The original site—Te Whanganui-A-Tara— was a key indigenous Maori point of arrival which today has been paved over.
+The work is installed at this location and uses the visual void of a black cube to mark this place of historical erasure as a revisionist strategy of reinstatement.